 3. You have read the VET Student Loans Information Booklet.

-4. You have submitted the electronic Commonwealth Assistance Form (eCAF) five (5) business days prior to your first census day and no less than two business days after enrolling.
+4. You have submitted the electronic Commonwealth Assistance Form (eCAF) on or before the census day for the first unit of the course and no less than 2 business days after enrolling.

 Please note: If you intend to study more than one course, you will need to complete one eCAF for each course you wish to access a loan for.
 If you do not complete and submit your eCAF by the deadline, you may need to make an alternative payment arrangement for your tuition fees.